Fieldwork and Research trip | North Coast & South Sinai, Egypt

 As there is essentially no water in the area except for what falls as precipitation, even household water for most of the Bedouin homes is obtained by water harvesting—the collecting of precipitation runoff water— which is stored for family use in an underground cistern, an excavated below-ground water storage chamber.
 For many families, cisterns are the primary water source for domestic (drinking, washing, cooking, etc) and animal use.

-During this visit, Dr. Soliman discussed with both Sheik Said and his nephew the various issues regarding daily and long-term challenges the family faces, from water scarcity to the need for better methods to harvest olives and produce higher-quality olive oil.
+During this visit, Dr. Soliman discussed with both Sheikh Said and his nephew the various issues regarding daily and long-term challenges the family faces, from water scarcity to the need for better methods to harvest olives and produce higher-quality olive oil.

 Portrait of Sheik Said, 2017